Island Hopping Beyond Bali To The Gili Islands

 Bali Indonesia

-Bali is somewhere Iā€™ve always wanted to experience and explore in Asia but on this particular trip our arrival on Bali was just a planned three-night and two-day stopover before travelling onward by boat to the tiny group of more remote islands in an archipelago beyond Bali to The Gili Islands just off the neighbouring island of Lombok.
+Bali is somewhere I’ve always wanted to experience and explore, but on this particular trip, Bali would only be a three-night and two-day stopover before travelling on by boat from Bali to the Gili Islands – the tiny remote islands located just off the neighbouring island of Lombok.

-And Iā€™m glad I did because the first thing that impressed me in the sharp morning sunlight was the huge modern and gleaming white mythical sculpture of gods and horses and chariots embroiled in battle that stands at the first road intersection just outside the airport.
+And, I’m glad I did, because the first thing that took my breath away in the sharp morning sunlight was the huge gleaming white mythical sculpture of gods and horses and chariots embroiled in battle at the first road intersection just outside the airport.

-Itā€™s the Satria Gatot Kaca statue and it is truly breath-taking.
+It’s the Satria Gatot Kaca statue and it is truly breath-taking.

 The magnificent statue, built in 1993 by Balinese artist I Wayan Winten, is a larger than life Balinese battle scene depicting Gatot Kaca, a courageous and powerful fabled flying knight, who is identified as being responsible for air defence and security protection for the Kingdom.
-The statue is therefore not only beautiful but believed to give spiritual protection to the airport.

 The Satria Gatot Kaca statue

-As we only planned to spend one day and one night in Ubud, we wanted to make the most of every minute and opportunity.
+As we only planned to spend one day and one night in Ubud we wanted to make the most of every minute and opportunity.

-The owner of the homestay in Ubud where Iā€™d booked accommodation via Booking.com (affiliate link) had already been in touch with us to offer his services as a taxi.
+The owner of the homestay where I’d booked for our overnight in Ubud had already been in touch with us to offer his services as a taxi and offering to pick us up from our airport hotel and drive us back to his hotel for a very reasonable price.

 I was fascinated to see so many art and craft workshops lining the main street.

 Stone carving is important in Bali and the evidence of this is everywhere.
-But it really is amazing to see a whole village full of stone carving studios.
-Bali, it seems to me, is full of artist and art!

 The streets are lined with statues and carvings for sale that range from small Ganesha and Buddha deities to devilishly scary looking Balinese mythical figures and life size rearing horses.

-Some of the sculptures looked very old but our knowledgeable local driver explains to us that they are carved from ā€˜parasā€™ or volcanic ash, which is like pumice and actually much lighter than stone, and so soft that it manages to look old very quickly.
+Some of the sculptures looked very old but our knowledgeable driver explained that they are carved from ‘paras’ or volcanic ash, which is like pumice and is actually much lighter than stone, and it is so soft it manages to look old very quickly.

 Stone carving is important in Bali

-There were many monkeys sitting in the middle of the road so that cars and cycles had to go around them.
+Except, rather than stay in the forest, the monkeys like to sit casually at the side of the roads and even in the middle of the road, so that cars and cycles had to go around them.

-Our driver pointed out a sign warning people to be cautious of the monkeys and to ā€˜watch your stuffā€™ because apparently the monkeys will steal from you and have a particular penchant for handbags and cameras.
+Our driver pointed out a sign warning people to be cautious of the monkeys and to ‘watch your stuff’.

 In Ubud and I was excited to see there were lots of monkeys everywhere!

-We reached our homestay in town – Taman Ayu Ubud which was set in a really lovely garden accessed from the road through a narrow stone arched entrance gate.
-Our room was a beautiful and comfortable apartment with a private bathroom and an outside balcony but we were keen to free ourselves of our backpacks and head straight into town.
+We reached our homestay – Taman Ayu Ubud – which was set in a really lovely garden accessed from the road through a narrow stone arched entrance gate.

-The market was colourful and noisy and crazy busy.
-I loved it ā€“ although not so much the hawkers selling cigarettes and pushing stuff in my face – but I took my time to browse the stalls selling fabulous trinkets and fabrics and spices and shoes and I treated myself a pair of beautiful sandals.
+But I took my time to browse the stalls selling fabulous trinkets and fabrics and spices and shoes and I treated myself a pair of beautiful sandals.

 The backpacking husband absolutely hates crowds and he finds people pushing and waving stuff in his face beyond irritating.
-So at the market he trailed in my wake with his face set with misery!

 BABI GUILING